CMSgov/design-system/rfcs/2022-04-using-native-dialog.md

 Relying on third-party libraries to facilitate what can be accomplished natively by the browser presents several pain points:

 - The inclusion of libraries increases the bundle size of the Design System, impacting performance for the User
-- The Design System must work within the confines of libraries' APIs, restricting the UX of these components
+- The Design System must work within the confines of libraries' APIs, restricting the UX potential of these components
-- Libraries frequently update
+- Libraries update frequently
-  - Updates may not be compatible with the Design System's current React version, resulting in using out-of-date libraries
+  - Updates may not be compatible with the Design System's current code environment, resulting in using out-of-date libraries
-  - Implementing new library versions are time-consuming and may introduce unexpected behaviors to the Design System consuming teams
+  - Implementing new library versions are time-consuming and may introduce unexpected behaviors to Design System consuming teams
-- Maintaining these components have additional overhead as Engineers must learn the library's API before implementing changes
+- Maintaining these components have additional overhead as Engineers must learn that library's specific API before implementing required changes

 ## Proposal

-The recent releases of [Firefox (v98)](https://www.mozilla.org/en-US/firefox/98.0/releasenotes/) and [Safari (v15.4)](https://webkit.org/blog/12445/new-webkit-features-in-safari-15-4/) introduced native support for the HTML `<dialog>` element, alongside Chrome and Edge (who've both supported this element for several years).
-This means the `<dialog>` element is now [supported across all modern browsers](https://caniuse.com/?search=dialog).
+The releases of [Firefox (v98)](https://www.mozilla.org/en-US/firefox/98.0/releasenotes/) and [Safari (v15.4)](https://webkit.org/blog/12445/new-webkit-features-in-safari-15-4/) introduce native support for the HTML `<dialog>` element.
+Chrome and Edge have supported this element for several years, meaning the `<dialog>` element is now [supported across all modern browsers](https://caniuse.com/?search=dialog).

-A robust [polyfill](https://github.com/GoogleChrome/dialog-polyfill), maintained by Chrome, is available to ensure support `<dialog>` for browsers that aren't being maintained (IE) or haven't yet been updated (older versions of Firefox and Safari).
+A robust [polyfill](https://github.com/GoogleChrome/dialog-polyfill), maintained by Chrome, is available to ensure support of `<dialog>` for browsers that aren't actively being maintained (IE) or haven't yet been updated (older versions of Firefox and Safari).

-Given the pain points listed above and the overlap of functionality between `<Dialog>` and `<Drawer>`, I propose the Design System lessens its reliance on third-party libraries by using the native `<dialog>` element for these components instead.
+Given the pain points listed above and the overlap of functionality between `<Dialog>` and `<Drawer>`, it's suggested the Design System lessen its reliance on third-party libraries by using the native `<dialog>` element for these components instead.

-Recommended implementation would be to create one internal wrapping `<_Dialog>` component, which houses the `<dialog>` element and provides props that control styling and User interaction (i.e., if background content remains interactive).
+The recommended implementation is to create one internal wrapping `<_Dialog>` component, which houses the `<dialog>` element and provides props that control styling and User interaction (i.e., if background content remains interactive).
 This component would also manage elevation and focus trapping behavior.

-Implementation of this component should not change the current component APIs for `<Drawer>` and `<Dialog>`
+Implementation of this component should not change the current component APIs for `<Drawer>` and `<Dialog>`.

 The reasoning behind creating one parent component is as follows:

 - Code is maintained in a singular file; DRY implementation
-- The `<dialog>` spec has a limited number of options available, making the odds of this implementation growing in complexity minimal
+- The `<dialog>` spec has a limited number of methods available, making the complexity of this component minimal
+  - `close()` will close the dialog
+  - `show()` will open the dialog, but background elements will remain interactive
+  - `showModal()` will open the dialog as a modal, background elements will **not** be interactive

 Simplified example of implementation: